Fast Computing Formulas for some Dirichlet L-Series: Testings

 \subsection{$L_{k}(s)$ Testings}

-Each $L$--Series was calculated (for first time) up to 100 million ($10^8$) decimal digits and elapsed time was measured.
+Each $L$--Series was calculated (for first time) up to 100 million decimal digits and elapsed time was measured.
 A standard 2024 laptop running 64--bit MS Windows\texttrademark 11 OS with no special hardware was used.
 Timings are the average of five runs.
-Even for the worst case, $L_{-7}(2)$ Eq.(\ref{L72a}), computing is performed under 10 minutes.
+Even for the worst case, $L_{-7}(2)$ Eq.(\ref{L72a}), computing takes under 10 minutes.